dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 as soon as it rises, when the context (stack trace, etc) is still available.
 This makes debugging much easier.

-Admittedly, this test is contrived and doesn't do much.
+Admittedly, this test is contrived and doesn'type do much.
 You can easily achieve the same effect without using gMock.
 However, as we shall reveal soon, gMock allows you to do *so much more* with the mocks.